-Cancer myth: Chlorine and cancer
+Chlorine and Cancer

 Origin of the misconception

 Chlorine (Cl) is a dangerous chemical.
 Inhalation of chlorine gas or drinking highly concentrated sources of chlorine (such as household bleach) can lead to vomiting, coma, and even death.
 For this reason, many people fear that the chlorine in swimming pools and drinking water can be harmful for health, and cause cancer.
-This has been spread further by water filter manufacturers and makers of 'chlorine-free' pools, who often assert that chlorine can cause cancer.
+This has been spread further by water filter manufacturers and makers of 'chlorine-free' pools, who may assert that chlorine can cause cancer.

-Since 1849, when Dr John Snow first suggested that disease could be transmitted through drinking water, many methods have been used to ensure clean drinking water.
+Since 1849, when Dr John Snow first suggested that disease could be transmitted through drinking water, many methods have been used to ensure clean and safe drinking water.
 Chlorination was first proposed in 1910 as a method for purifying water for troops in the field.

 The Australian Drinking Water Guidelines allow for up to 5 mg of chlorine per litre (mg/L) of drinking water.
 This is the same as the limit recommended by the World Health Organization (WHO).
 Concentrations found in Australian drinking water range from 0.1 mg/L to 4.0 mg/L, with a typical concentration of between 0.2 mg/L and 0.4 mg/L. For comparison, the Western Australian Department of Health recommends maintaining chlorine in swimming pools over 2.0 to 3.0 mg/L depending on temperature.